sethfischer/sethfischer.github.io/content/web-development/drupal-8-workflow-using-git-subtree-merging.rst

 :software: Drush: 7.0-dev
 :software: Git: 1.7.10.4
 :software: PHP: 5.4.36-0+deb7u3
+:summary:
+    This Drupal 8 article is obsolete.

-:summary: Often there are components of a Drupal website that should not be
-    located in the document root such as configuration files.
+    Often there are components of a Drupal website that should not be located in the document root such as configuration files.
 It is convenient to keep these files in version control but outside of the Drupal root.
 By utilising Git subtrees, a Drupal installation root may be below the root of